Supports for businesses impacted by COVID-19

 Waiving of commercial rates

-Rates due to local authorities from the most immediately impacted businesses – primarily in the retail, hospitality, leisure and childcare sectors, are waived (previously deferred) for a 3 month period beginning on 27 March for businesses that have been forced to close due to public health requirements.
+Rates (with some exceptions) due to local authorities are waived for a 6-month period beginning on 27 March until 27 September 2020 for businesses that have been forced to close due to public health requirements.
+Contact your Local Authority for further details.

 Annual returns and tax returns

-All annual returns due to be filed by companies will be deemed to have been filed on time if all elements of the annual return are completed and filed by 30 June, 2020.
+All annual returns due to be filed by companies will be deemed to have been filed on time if all elements of the annual return are completed and filed by 31 October 2020 (extended from 30 June, 2020).
 This will enable businesses and their financial advisers to focus on the more pressing and immediate financial challenges.

 Revenue has advice for businesses experiencing trading difficulties as a result of COVID-19.
 This includes information on tax returns, late payment interest, debt enforcement, tax clearance and customs.